St. Louis: Demographics

 Map of racial distribution in St. Louis, 2010 U.S. Census.
 Each dot is 25 people:

 Pruitt–Igoe was a large housing project constructed in 1954, which became infamous for poverty, crime and segregation.
 It was demolished in 1972.

 St. Louis grew slowly until the American Civil War, when industrialization and immigration sparked a boom.
 Mid-19th century immigrants included many Irish and Germans; later there were immigrants from southern and eastern Europe.
 In the early 20th century, African American and white migrants came from the South; the former as part of the Great Migration out of rural areas of the Deep South.
 Many came from Mississippi and Arkansas.
 Italians, Serbians, Lebanese, Syrians, and Greeks settled in St. Louis by the late 19th-Century.

 After years of immigration, migration, and expansion, the city reached its peak population in 1950.
 That year, the Census Bureau reported St. Louis's population as 82% White and 17.9% African American.
 After World War II, St. Louis began losing population to the suburbs, first because of increased demand for new housing, unhappiness with city services, ease of commuting by highways, and later, white flight.
-St. Louis's population decline has resulted in a significant increase of abandoned residential housing units and vacant lots throughout the city proper; this blight has attracted much wildlife (such as deer and coyotes) to the many abandoned overgrown lots.
 As of the 2020 Census, St. Louis has lost 64.8% of its population since the 1950 United States census.
 During this period, the population of Greater St. Louis, which includes more than one county, has grown every year and continues to do so.